Call Girl of Cthulhu (2014)

 This is one of the best AIP films.
 It’s more comedy than horror.
 But how can you go wrong with Vincent Price, Peter Lorre, and Boris Karloff?
 You can’t.
-Price pays a drunkard who is an undertaker who decides to kill people in order to get clients.
+Price plays a drunkard who is an undertaker who decides to kill people in order to get clients.
 Lorre is his unwilling accomplice.
 I never get tired of it!

 The Conqueror (1956)